Lumeo

 How it works

 shadcn / tweakcn write unprefixed variables (--primary); Lumeo's components read the Tailwind v4 --color-* namespace.
-Lumeo maps the two natively at the source — every token is defined as the shadcn variable with Lumeo's own value as the fallback (no separate adapter or import file involved):
+Lumeo maps the two natively at the source — every color token is defined as the shadcn variable with Lumeo's own value as the fallback (no separate adapter or import file involved):

 /* lumeo.css — every color token maps to the shadcn name (built in, no import) */